 - Tracks its environmental performance on a monthly basis, measuring energy consumption, water usage and waste diversion;

-- Contributes to AEG’s progress toward its 2020 Environmental Goals.
+- Contributes to ASM Global’s progress toward its 2020 Environmental Goals.

 LEED Gold Certification